 - All directions hearings and mentions will be done by telephone unless there is a reason as to why it cannot be done by telephone

-- Courtrooms are going to be limited to a maximum of 8 people per room (excluding the judge and court staff).
-There is strict protocol in place for face to face hearings.
+- Courtrooms are going to be limited to a maximum of 8 people per room (excluding the judge and court staff)

 - If there are contentious court matters (interim or final hearings), then they potentially will run in person

 - Urgent children matters will take precedent over property matters

 - Parties should be ready for changes to the court schedule at any time given the current situation

 - Lawyers are encouraged to agree to orders by consent prior to any hearings